DataDog/documentation/content/en/agent/cluster_agent/external_metrics.md

 ### Automatic migration of existing HPAs using external metrics

-You may wonder what happens when you set `DD_EXTERNAL_METRICS_PROVIDER_USE_DATADOGMETRIC_CRD` to `true` and you still have HPAs that do **not** reference a `DatadogMetric`.
-The answer is that normal syntax (without referencing a `DatadogMetric` through `datadogmetric@...`) is still supported.
+When you set `DD_EXTERNAL_METRICS_PROVIDER_USE_DATADOGMETRIC_CRD` to `true` but you still have HPAs that do **not** reference a `DatadogMetric`,  normal syntax (without referencing a `DatadogMetric` through `datadogmetric@...`) is still supported.

 The Datadog Cluster Agent will take care of automatically creating `DatadogMetric` resources in its own namespace (their name starts with `dcaautogen-`) to accomodate this, it allows a smooth transition to `DatadogMetric`.

-If you choose to migrate an HPA later on to reference a `DatadogMetric`, the automatically generated resource will be cleaned up by Datadog Cluster Agent after few hours.
+If you choose to migrate an HPA later on to reference a `DatadogMetric`, the automatically generated resource will be cleaned up by the Datadog Cluster Agent after few hours.

 ### Troublehsooting DatadogMetric issues